Creating Your Home Sweet Home! Seasonal And Holiday Décor!

 My daughter, who lives in New York City, sent me these pictures of other simple, seasonal décor ideas.
 Since Mandi’s space is somewhat limited for storing a lot of decorations, she will often just display fruit and other things from nature that she finds outside or at a Farmer’s Market to give her cute apartment a fun, holiday feel!

 The great thing about these apples is Mandi and her husband picked them at an orchard just outside the city!

-When you enter my other daughter, Malia’s home, some of the first things you will see as you peer inside are the neat decorations she puts up on her fire place mantle that sets the tone for each holiday season and draws you in to see more!
+When you enter my other daughter, Malia’s home, some of the first things you will see as you peer inside are the neat decorations she puts up on her fire place mantle; they set the tone for each holiday season and draw you in to see more!

 Most importantly, I hope that the upcoming holidays are filled with happiness and special times spent with those you love!

 I’d love for anyone else to share some of your holiday traditions and decor in an upcoming “Creating Your Home Sweet Home” feature, just click on the “Contact Me” header on my home page and send me an e-mail.
 It’s always fun to catch a glimpse into how others live and celebrate the holidays!

 2 thoughts on “Creating Your Home Sweet Home!
 Seasonal And Holiday Decor!”

 I love the mantle!
 The banner is darling!
 I have been in search for a photo of the Salt Lake Temple like the one in this post.
 Any chance you know where she got it?